On the generalizability of artificial neural networks in spin models: Conclusions

 \section{Conclusions}

-By introducing sparsity into spin configurations of the $q$-state Potts model, we have uncovered a type of generalizability across symmetries and dimensions for ANNs that have only been trained with spin configurations of the Ising model.
-Our results show that nontrivial information such as critical properties of multiple-state systems can be encoded in a representation of far fewer states.
-This generalizability is conventionally unreachable by performing supervised learning on data drawn from a single spin model, which can lead to shorter model development times by reducing the number of ANNs required.
+By introducing sparsity into spin configurations of the $q$-state Potts model, we have for the first time uncovered a type of generalizability across symmetries and dimensions for ANNs that have only been trained with spin configurations of the two-dimensional Ising model.
+Our results show that nontrivial information such as critical properties of multiple-state systems can be encoded in a representation of far fewer states: in this prototypical study, the critical properties of the $q$-state Potts model are encoded in any two of the $q$ states.
+This generalizability is conventionally unreachable by performing supervised learning on data drawn from a single spin model, which -- considering the broad applications of the Potts and related models in various areas~\cite{Wu:1982ra} -- greatly simplifies the machine learning tasks in a spectrum of problems similar to this study, especially in the study of phases and critical phenomena of matter and materials.
+As a consequence, shorter development times and more optimized computing resources in the development of machine learning models can be achieved by reducing the redundant number of ANNs required in the training.

-In addition, we have shown that similar results can be obtained using ANNs trained with data belonging to a set of only three artificial spin configurations; this reduction of an exponentially large state space of the training data to one that is trivial in size was achieved systematically, which has the potential to be used as a tool for developing a theoretical understanding of ANNs used in the study of spin models.
-We envisage that the methodologies introduced here will find general utility in advancing the development and understanding of machine learning techniques applied to condensed matter and statistical physics.
+In addition, we have shown that similar results can be obtained using ANNs trained with data belonging to a set of only three artificial spin configurations.
+This reduction of an exponentially large state space of the training data to one that is trivial in size was achieved systematically, which has the potential to be used as a tool for developing a theoretical understanding of ANNs used in the study of spin models.
+An analysis of the ANN structures may reveal deeper insights about why such a minimal training strategy works, and this reduction may introduce simplification to similar tasks such as quantum machine learning.
+We plan to pursue these in a future work.
+We envisage that the methodologies introduced here will find general utility in advancing the understanding and development of machine learning techniques applied to various disciplines such as condensed matter physics, high energy physics, and materials science.